mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 - Major version: `v20230201001.0.0`
   - `v`: Indicates the start of the version number.
-  - `20230201001`: The date of the Versioned API that this SDK is using, in the format of `YYYYMMDD`.
+  - `20230201001`: The date of the Versioned API version that this SDK is using, in the format of `YYYYMMDD`.
   - `0`: Reserved for future
   - `0`: Reserved for future
-  - `0`: Breaking change within that resource version
+  - `1`: Breaking change within that resource version

-In summary, the example version `v20230201001.0.0` represents the initial release of the Golang SDK library for the Versioned API dated February 1, 2023, with no other breaking changes, iterations, or fixes.
+In summary, the example version `v20230201001.0.0` represents the initial release of the Golang SDK library for the Versioned API dated February 1, 2023, with a breaking change in the resource version.